-Repair Category 2 Notes The roof covering appears original to the construction of the property.
-Weathering and moss growth is evident to tiles.
+Repair Category 2 Notes The roof coverings appear older showing signs of weathering and aging.
+Some areas are uneven.
+There is moss growth.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-My inspection of the rear roof slope was restricted due to the constraints of the site.
+There is evidence of condensation staining within the roof space.
+Some timbers are charred.
+Condensation can often be alleviated by improving ventilation but the position will require to be monitored for any signs of moisture ingress and more detailed advice will be available from a damp specialist or roofing contractor.